 - so-called “professional employees” under the professional exemption.

 The opposite of exempt employees is non-exempt employees.
-These workers are entitled to the above-listed rights.
-Perhaps the most important is the right to a minimum hourly rate that provides for a guaranteed minimum monthly salary.
+These workers are entitled to the rights listed above.
+Perhaps the most important is the right to a minimum hourly rate that guarantees a minimum monthly salary.

-California law says that an employee is an exempt executive if he or she:
+California law says that an employee is an exempt executive if they:

-- earns a specific salary, or meets a particular salary basis, and
+- earn a specific salary, or meet a particular salary basis, and

 The law refers to these two requirements as: